 - Federal Housing Finance Agency in a one-month securities fraud trial in the Southern District of New York, in which plaintiff asserted claims under the 1933 Securities Act and the Blue Sky statutes of D.C. and Virginia based on statements made by Nomura and RBS in offering materials for residential mortgage-backed securities.
 After the presentation of over 40 witnesses including a dozen experts, FHFA won on all of its claims, obtaining over $800 million for U.S. taxpayers from Nomura and RBS.
 The judgment was unanimously affirmed by the Second Circuit.

 - Cerberus Capital Management, a leading private equity firm, as plaintiff in a breach of contract action against the Canadian Imperial Bank of Commerce, one of Canada’s largest banks.
 In 2018, the First Department agreed with Cerberus’ interpretation of the agreements and held that CIBC’s contrary interpretation was “unmoored” from the contracts.
-After a damages hearing and related decision that rejected nearly all of CIBC’s damages arguments, the New York Supreme Court entered judgment for Cerberus for $855 million in February 2023.
+After a damages hearing and related decision that rejected nearly all of CIBC’s damages arguments, the New York Supreme Court – on February 6, 2023 – entered judgment for Cerberus for $855 million.

 - MBIA, a monoline insurer, against Bank of America, Countrywide, and related entities in litigation in New York state court arising out of securitization insurance.
 We obtained a series of rulings including at summary judgment that set the basic framework for RMBS litigation nationwide, ultimately allowing MBIA to survive as a going concern and to achieve a multi-billion dollar settlement including the commutation of $7.4 billion in swaps.

-- Altaba (formerly Yahoo Inc.), against BNY Mellon Trust in Delaware Chancery Court, obtaining dismissal at the pleading stage of a claim that our client owed $300 million under a $1.4 billion convertible note agreement after the sale of Yahoo’s operating business to Verizon.
+- Altaba (formerly Yahoo Inc.), in defense of claims by BNY Mellon Trust in Delaware Court of Chancery alleging that our client owed $300 million under a convertible note agreement after the sale of Yahoo’s operating business to Verizon.
+We succeeded in having the case dismissed with prejudice at the pleading stage.

 - CIFG, a family of financial guaranty companies, against Bear Stearns in a suit seeking to hold Bear Stearns (and JPMorgan, as its successor) accountable for both the RMBS and collateralized debt obligations it created and sold, contributing to the housing and global financial crisis of 2008.

-- Kingate Global Fund and Kingate Euro Fund, Joint Liquidators of two BVI-based Kingate Funds, in defending against claims brought by Deutsche Bank Securities Inc. relating to DBSI’s alleged purchase from the Funds of more than $1.6 billion of claims against the Bernard Madoff estate.
+- Interpath, as joint liquidators of the BVI-based Kingate Global Fund and Kingate Euro Fund, in defending against claims brought by Deutsche Bank Securities Inc. relating to DBSI’s alleged purchase from the funds of more than $1.6 billion of claims against the Bernard Madoff estate.
 The parties reached a mediated settlement.